 This is another lesson I have had to learn the hard way.
-When we eat sugary food, it quickly spikes our blood sugar and insulin levels which causes increased androgen secretion and oil production, and will eventually lead to acne.
+When we eat sugary food, it quickly spikes our blood sugar levels which causes increased androgen secretion and oil production, and will eventually lead to acne.

 Again, obesity increases the risk of cancer.
-Not only can sugar cause insulin resistance but also inflammation in the body which increases cancer risk.
+Not only can sugar cause resistance but also inflammation in the body which increases cancer risk.

 These are the top 5 most alarming effects of sugar on our health.
 In fact, there are a whole lot more, that I decided it is high time to cut down on sugar and take it seriously, especially because I have polycystic ovarian syndrome or PCOS.
 I decided to consult my physician and ask for recommendations on the best keto-friendly sweetener.
 She recommended KetoseSweet+.